fortrabbit/blog/headless-and-reactive.md

 ### Server Side Rendered (SSR)

-This mode allows to get the advantages of both, SSR and CSR.
-The browser receives a page ready to be rendered from the backend server, the JavaScript framework can then take over.
+Server Side Rendering is a confusing term because it's not designating classical websites but a strategy to pre-render content on the server before the CSR kicks in (hydration).
 Search engine crawlers can parse it.

 #### SSR hosting